canonical/cloud-init/doc/rtd/tutorial/lxd.rst

     Valid schema user-data

-Finally, let us verify that our user data was applied successfully:
+Finally, let us verify that our user-data was applied successfully:

 .. code-block:: shell-session